Arvtesh/UnityFx.Async/README.md

     Debug.LogException(e);
 }
 ```
-Or, you can just block current thread while waiting (don't do that from UI thread!).
-Note usage of `using` with operation instance:
+Or, you can just block current thread while waiting (don't do that from UI thread!):
 ```csharp
 try
 {